Eblakeiii/surfs_up/README.md

 The statistics from both time periods were then compared.
 The major points are bulleted below.

-#### Finding 1.
+##### Finding 1.
 There is a difference of 183 less data points in December than June.
 #### Finding 2.
+The largest difference in temperature was in the minimum temperature statistic - a difference in 8 degrees cooler in December than in June.
 #### Finding 3.
-describe the key differences in weather
+The standard deviation for both time periods were very close - a difference of less than 0.5 degree.

 # Summary